Workcover QLD Rehabilitation

 Can Physiotherapy help with chronic pain?

 Yes, physiotherapy is effective in managing chronic pain by addressing movement dysfunction, strengthening muscles, and using pain management techniques like education, manual therapy, and exercise.
-At Fortius Allied Health we work closely with Chronic Pain Specialists to ensure you are managed effectively.
+At Fortius Allied Health, we work closely with Chronic Pain Specialists to ensure you are managed effectively.

 What should I wear to a Physiotherapy appointment?